-An effective PPC campaign helps your school engage prospects while giving you an opportunity to try out strategic remarketing, location targeting, and brand awareness.
+An effective school PPC campaign helps you engage prospects through strategic remarketing, location targeting, brand awareness, and more.

 Here you’ll find:

-- Why school pay-per-click (PPC) audiences can be unpredictable
+- How school pay-per-click (PPC) audiences are unique

-- How the pandemic has affected PPC strategies for schools
+- How the pandemic has affected paid search strategies for schools

 - Tips for your school’s PPC campaign